- Key Features of the OTD Program

 - Caregivers knowledge, attitudes and implementations of awake infant prone positioning When a child has a disability: Exploring the family experience through photovoice

 - 2007 Center for Teaching and Learning grant

 OCCT702/PHYT 507 In this interprofessional course, Dr. Metz provides an introduction to the nervous system, with emphasis on the neurological basis of human function and the effects of neurological conditions (disease, injury, and mental illness) on performance.
 The course includes lectures ranging from the physiology of neurons to systems-level neuroscience.
 Students engage in studying the scientific literature as it relates to rehabilitation practice and perform a dissection of a human brain!

 OCCT704 In this course, Dr. Metz introduces knowledge specific to Occupational Therapy practice with pediatric populations, including psychosocial, cognitive, and physical development; child- and family-centered practice; and the occupations of children.
 Several models of practice used in pediatric Occupational Therapy are introduced or reviewed including psychosocial, acquisitional, play, and sensory integration.
-Students have the opportunity to practice conducting an assessment with a typically developing child at the University’s own Apple Tree Nursery School.
+Students have the opportunity to practice conducting an assessment with a typically developing child at a local child care facility

 OCCT805 This course is team-taught with Drs.
 Hatkevich and Rice.
 It focuses on occupational performance throughout the lifespan, including psychosocial aspects of disease and disability, as well as, prevention of occupational impairment.
 In this course, Dr. Metz provide students with opportunities to interact with children and parents of children with special needs.